Inexus2311/CISO_Config_saver_Dev_Test/Readme.md

 - Manual or argumentative input of the target path and the switch list
 - Checking SQL Injections and bad Characters and close the program directly
 - Checking runing-config is available on target host
+- Create or skip Test Config file to check if scp connection is available
 # Help

 > usage: python3 Config_save.py [-sd Savedirectory][-sw_list switch_list + file extension]